hphelion/documentation/cloudos/develop.quickstart-intro.md

 ## API Security Tokens

-Before you can submit REST calls to your HP Cloud OS instance, or use the interactive features of the HP Cloud OS API Documentation app, you must generate a v2 security token from Keystone, which is an OpenStack service.
+Before you can submit REST calls to your HP Helion Cloud OS instance, or use the interactive features of the HP Helion Cloud OS API Documentation app, you must generate a v2 security token from Keystone, which is an OpenStack service.
 If you skip this step, or if you have an expired token, you will receive a 401 error message in the response.

 <img src="media/cloudos-unauthorized-example.png" />

-### Getting the Security Token from the HP Cloud OS Administration Dashboard
+### Getting the Security Token from the HP Helion Cloud OS Administration Dashboard

-The easiest, "non-programmatic" way to get the security token is via the HP Cloud OS Administration Dashboard.
+The easiest, "non-programmatic" way to get the security token is via the HP Helion Cloud OS Administration Dashboard.
 Login and click Project > Access and Security > Access and Security > Authentication Token.
 The UI displays the current security token returned from Keystone.

 Copy the token's value and proceed to the next section of this topic.